MugiDEV/FinerFarming/README.md

-# FinerFlips
+# FinerFarms

-FinerFlips is a flipping mod for hypixel skyblock.
+FinerFlips is a farming mod for hypixel skyblock.
 The mod is totally legal to use in the game which makes it the perfect quality of life mod.
-A SkyBlock Flipping Mod.
+A SkyBlock farming Mod.

-- `/FF` - Shows the config GUI
+- `Go into inventory and click ezskyblockscripts` - Shows the config GUI
-- `/FF help` - Shows the help message containing all the subcommands and their usage
 - `/FF toggle` - Enables the mod to return a list of suggested items to flip whenever one is found.
 - Discord - https://discord.gg/UjYyqgcfFK